Please contact me by emailing:

 LIBRARY CHECKOUT POLICIES

-1st and 2nd graders are allowed to have 3 books checked out at a time.
+1st graders are allowed to have 3 books checked out at a time.

-5th graders do not have a limit, but we ask that they be respectful of other students and return their books in a timely manner.
-If a 5th grade student has excessive overdue books, checkout will be limited.
+Students are asked to be respectful of other students and return their books in a timely manner.
+If a student has excessive overdue books, checkout may be limited.